github/codeql/docs/language/ql-training-rst/cpp/control-flow-cpp.rst

 Utilizing recursion
 ===================

-The main problem we observed in the previous exercise was that the successors relation is unaware of changes to the variable that would invalidate our results.
+The main problem we observed in the previous exercise was that the successor's relation is unaware of changes to the variable that would invalidate our results.

 We can fix this by writing our own successor predicate that stops traversing the CFG if the variable is re-defined.